pinetree27/pinetree27.github.io/_pages/projects.md

 <!-- pages/projects.md -->
 ---
+* *3- Fantasi om ett house* for the [Astra 4/2024](https://www.astra.fi/) issue on Translation/Översättning, a short story on little ceramic houses and learning Swedish.
+Third part of the _Lilla huset series_, the firsts of which are published on the blog.
+With Konrad Karlsson.
+December 2024.

 * Short story *Imagine a knife*, fragment on the European mind and colonial artifacts, for *The Sinking*,  contribution to the "Fiction" issue of the anthropological journal [Ethnofoor](https://etnofoor.nl/issue/fiction) as part of the Speculative Futures Collective.
 July 2024.

 * [*Pseudo-Boccaccio, Yiddish Pulp Fiction, and the Man Who Ripped Off Joyce*](https://publicdomainreview.org/essay/pseudo-boccaccio-yiddish-pulp-fiction-and-the-man-who-ripped-off-joyce/), an essay on autorship and translation tracing the origin of two Pseudo-Boccaccio tales in English and Yiddish.
 Written with [Jonah Lubin](https://jonahlubin.net/), The Public Domain Review, 2024.